farazsth98/farazsth98.github.io/_posts/2015-07-25-WhiteHat-Contest-10-RE-300.md

 ![screen10]({{site.url}}/assets/Screen Shot 2015-07-25 at 7.37.19 PM.png)

 Looks familiar ?
 Yep, it's the same function just different bytes for the comparison.
-After passing completing function 0x00401160, we see the following:
+After returning from function 0x00401160, we see the following:

 ![screen11]({{site.url}}/assets/Screen Shot 2015-07-25 at 7.39.45 PM.png)

 So it's a JUMP to "BadBoy" if EAX == 0, followed by function 0x00401B90.
-Let's see inside what's it.
+Let's step inside of it.

 ![screen12]({{site.url}}/assets/Screen Shot 2015-07-25 at 7.44.31 PM.png)

 Ha!
-It's an anti-debugging technique by manually checking the BeginDebugged flag in PEB, it's exactly what IsDebuggerPresent() uses but in this case they are manually extracting the value.
+It's an anti-debugging technique by manually checking the BeingDebugged flag in PEB, it's exactly what IsDebuggerPresent() uses but in this case they are manually extracting the value.
 Olly Advanced and HideOD can automatically change the value of the flag so we don't have to worry about a thing here...